wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to chat on your e-commerce, community or blog: help your customers and close more sales with live support chat, engage your community in chat rooms and private chat (one-to-one) conversations.
+All you need to chat on your e-commerce, community or blog: help your customers with live support chat, engage your community in chat rooms and private (one-to-one) conversations.

 * Multiple Chat Rooms: full-featured group chats with emoticons, moderation, image and video preview.
 Embed a chat room into a page with a shortcode (PRO Plan)